 Hunting Moose in GMU 20E

-The moose population in this area is at low density, and harvest must be managed closely to prevent an overharvest.
-Because the Fortymile Caribou hunt attracts additional hunters to Unit 20E, the incidental take of moose was expected to increase.
-We have seen a significant rise in the number of 20E moose hunters since the 2001-02 hunting season, when the caribou quota was increased.
-To limit moose harvest, the Alaska Board of Game decided to make most of Unit 20E a registration moose hunt, similar to the caribou registration hunt in this area, and restrict hunters to one species.
-In other words, when you register to hunt in the Taylor Highway/Yukon River area, you must choose to hunt either moose or caribou.
-These rules apply to all of Unit 20E except for the area within the Middle Fork Drainage above and including Joseph Creek.
-(This area requires a general harvest moose ticket.)
+The moose population in this area is at relatively low densities, and harvest must be managed closely to prevent overharvest.
+Following an increase in the Fortymile caribou hunt quota during the 2001-02 hunting season, there has been a significant rise in the number of caribou and moose hunters in GMU 20E.
+To limit moose harvest, the Alaska Board of Game decided to make most of GMU 20E a registration moose hunt, similar to the Fortymile caribou registration hunt, and restrict hunters to one species.
+In other words, when you register to hunt in most of GMU 20E, you can only have either the caribou or moose registration permit at any given time.
+If you choose to hunt the other species, you can exchange one permit for another, but you must report on the first permit before the exchange.
+These rules apply to all of GMU 20E except for that portion of the Middle Fork of the Fortymile River drainage upstream from and including Joseph Creek drainage.

 Alaska resident moose hunters: